 Let’s take a look at the different options for owners and the likeliness they will need to use them.

-Just How Fragile Is the S8?
+Just How Fragile Is the Samsung Galaxy S8?

 We’ve heard about fragile phones before: the prettier they get, the less durable they often prove to be.
 In 2016, many consumers wondered about how easily the Galaxy S7 Edge would break and expressed concerns.
 But little did they know that a more fragile successor was on its way.

-Insurance provider SquareTrade conducted their usual drop test with the Galaxy S8 and S8+ this year.
+Insurance provider SquareTrade conducted its usual drop test with the Galaxy S8 and S8+ this year.
 Not only did they find out that the devices are very prone to cracks — but they are basically the most fragile handsets the company has ever tested.

 The breakability of a device is measured on a scale of 100: the closer to 100 it is, the more fragile the smartphone.